kdotzlaw/kdotzlaw.github.io/README.md

 I would like to acknowledge Tristan Dyck, Asifur Rahman and Aneesh Makkar for their help editing this guide.
 ## More Resources
 * For a Markdown tutorial, go [here](https://www.markdowntutorial.com/).
-* For information on creating an account, go [here](https://docs.github.com/en/get-started/onboarding/getting-started-with-your-github-account).
+* For information on creating a GitHub account, go [here](https://docs.github.com/en/get-started/onboarding/getting-started-with-your-github-account).
 * [Here](https://idratherbewriting.com/2016/07/26/modern-technical-writing-review/) is a really good review of _Modern Techical Writing_ that ephasizes Etter's key principles.
 ## FAQs
 **Why is Markdown better than a word processor?**